 To make our voices loud and clear, we hope to see actions (of all sizes — from one person to 100+) all over the United States.
 Below is a step-by-step guide with creative ideas.
 In addition to the guide below, we have two organizers who can provide one-on-one coaching and support.
 Once you select your site and type of action, the organizers can provide additional information to assist with your planning.
 We will also invite you to online media workshops.
 It is important to sign up so that we can send you more resources and support.
 While the step-by-step guide is detailed, the process is simple:

 - Organize a gathering at the site (or online) with fellow educators, family members, students, and community members.
 The group can be any size.
 If you don’t have time to organize a group, pick a site and go on your own or with a friend.
 Every voice and action counts!

 - You could invite teachers to read their pledges and students to share why learning the truth about history is important to them.
-(We will send you a guide with more suggested activities and you can get ideas from the June 12 Day of Action.)

 - Post photos and videos to social media with hashtags: #TeachTruth

 Plan where to hold your event.
 It could be a virtual teach-in or town hall.
 If in person, select a site in your town or city that symbolizes or reflects history that teachers would be required to lie about or omit if these bills become law, which is already the case in some states.
 It could be identified by a historic marker, statue, archive, burial ground, or museum.

 There are also countless historic sites that are unmarked — such as a freeway that destroyed a neighborhood or a university building funded by enslaved labor.